Fame (Confederate monument)

 Fame, also called Gloria Victis ("Glory to the Defeated" or "Glory to the Conquered"), is a Confederate monument in Salisbury, North Carolina.
-Cast in Brussels in 1891, Fame is one of two nearly-identical sculptures by Frederick Ruckstull (the other being the Confederate Soldiers and Sailors Monument, removed from public display in Baltimore in 2017).
+Cast in Brussels, in 1891, Fame is one of two nearly-identical sculptures by Frederick Ruckstull (the other being the Confederate Soldiers and Sailors Monument, removed from public display in Baltimore in 2017).
+The monument was removed from public display in Salisbury on July 6, 2020.